Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Experimental Details

-the above problem corresponds to total variation image denoising \cite{ROF92} which aims to produce a denoised image $\recovered^*$ from a noisy image $\noisy$.
-Here the first term in the objective, also known as the data or the fidelity term makes sure that $\recovered^*$ is not too far away from $\x$.
+Consider \eqref{prob:ID} as the image denoising problem where $N_c\in\set{1,3}$, $N_f=2$, $\imgLinOp$ computes the $x$ and $y$-derivatives of the input image and $\norm[\mathrm{r}]{\cdot}$ is the $\ell_1$ norm or the $\ell_{2,1}$ group norm.
+The first term in the objective, also known as the data or the fidelity term makes sure that $\recovered^*$ is not too far away from $\x$.
 The second term, called the regularization term, ensures the sparsity of the derivative of the image which relies on the assumption that a natural image is ``sort of'' piecewise constant and is controlled by regularization parameter $\lambda$.
-In \cite{CP16}, the authors list various variants of this model, for instance, image deblurring, inpainting and zooming and list appropriate algorithms to solve the problem, which our experiment easily generalizes to.
-The best way to solve \eqref{prob:ID} is by applying APG to its Fenchel-Rockafellar dual
+Chambolle and Pock~\cite{CP16} list various variants of this model, for instance, image deblurring, inpainting and zooming and list appropriate algorithms to solve the problem, which our experiment easily generalizes to.